TechPot-Studio/peb.js/README.md

 Go to the function documentation to view the specific supported browsers of the function
 **The source of this information: [`developer.mozilla.org`](//developer.mozilla.org)**
+## Send Issues
+Issue allows us to find bugs and understand the features that users want to add.
+In order for us to adopt your issue, please read the guidelines:
+- For everyone to understand, please try to use English.
+- Before reporting a bug, please confirm that what you are reporting is indeed a problem.
+Otherwise, your issue will be marked as `works as intended`
+- Optional items, please fill in as much as possible.
+- Please fill in the basic information accurately.
+- If there are issues with similar content, we will give priority to the one sent earlier.
+Therefore, please search for the same content before sending